Best Women’s Running Tights of 2025

 We tested the best women’s running tights for a variety of conditions and types of runs.
 Our top picks include options from brands like Patagonia, Montane, Saucony, Tracksmith, and others.

-To create this buyer’s guide, we tested women’s running tights from well-known companies and some under-the-radar ones in order to find the best options currently on the market.
-We tested each in a variety of weather conditions through the mountains of Colorado, foothills of Idaho, deserts of Utah, rainforests of New Zealand, and other prime running locations, accumulating hundreds of miles along the way.
+To create this buyer’s guide, we tested women’s running tights from well-known companies and some under-the-radar ones to find the best options currently on the market.
+We tested each in various weather conditions, accumulating hundreds of miles along the way in the mountains of Colorado, foothills of Idaho, deserts of Utah, rainforests of New Zealand, and other prime running locations.
 This guide aims to help you choose the best running tights for your unique needs.

 After months of testing, our team loved the Patagonia Women’s Endless Run 7/8 Tights for their functional pockets, breathable material, and stylish fit.
 We also appreciated the compressive qualities of the CEP Compression Run Tights 4.0.
-And when it came to comfort, the Tracksmith Turnover Tights shined above the rest.
+When it came to comfort, the Tracksmith Turnover Tights shined above the rest.

 Best Running Pants

-Best Running Tights for Women - fastpacking in mountains
+Best Running Tights for Women - trail running in tights

 Overall Best Running Tights for Women: Patagonia Women’s Endless Run 7/8 Tights ($119)